-Q: Is vacation real estate a good investment?
+Q: Is resort market real estate a good investment?

-A: Real estate rarely loses in the long term, especially in vacation markets.
+A: Real estate rarely loses in the long term, especially in vacation resort markets.
 Understanding the Big Bear Lake vacation rental market is important in supporting this point.
-Big Bear Lake draws vacationers from five densely populated areas, Los Angeles, Orange County, San Diego, Palm Springs and Las Vegas.
+Big Bear Lake draws vacationers from five densely populated areas – Los Angeles, Orange County, San Diego, Palm Springs, and Las Vegas.
 Proximity to these highly populated areas creates a steady flow of vacationers.
 You don’t have to be a millionaire to invest in a vacation rental home.
-Based on your current financial situation you can invest in 3, 4 or 5 star vacation rentals.
-There is demand for all three types of rental properties.
+Based on your current financial situation, you can invest in vacation rental properties ranging from tiny cabins to luxury lakefront estates.
+There is demand for all types of rental properties.

 Q: Is now a good time to buy a Big Bear Lake vacation rental investment?

-A: Any investment is a personal decision for the investor and it is the investor’s job to do sufficient research to make sure this is the right move for them.
-An important factor would be, are people renting vacation properties in the current market?
+A: Any investment is a personal decision for the investor and it is his or her job to do sufficient research to make sure this is the right move for them.
+An important question would be, are people renting vacation properties in the current market?
 Yes they are.
 There has been a socioeconomic shift in who is vacationing and where they are going to vacation which is important to understand.
-Families who might have gone to Aspen, Tahoe or Mammoth in 2005 are coming to Big Bear for their annual winter vacation because it’s closer and more cost effective.
-Families are still vacationing, they are simply downsizing their vacations.
-It is important to work with a vacation rental company that can educate and inform in detail the nuances of vacation rental marketing and the current economic conditions in a way that instills confidence in the investor.
-Always ask to see numbers.
+Families who might have gone to Aspen, Tahoe, or Mammoth in 2005 are coming to Big Bear for their annual winter vacation because it’s closer and more cost effective.
+Families are still vacationing, they are simply downsizing their vacations in some cases.
+It is important to work with a resort market real estate expert that can educate and inform you on the details and nuances of vacation rental marketing and current economic conditions.

 Q: Can I buy a vacation rental that will cash flow?

-A: This is a tough question to answer because everyone’s financial situation is a bit different.
-In addition, different vacation home buyers have different levels of interest for personal use and vacation rental location as well as other criteria, and different vacation rental companies have varying levels of dedication to marketing and managing the rental.
-It is important to do your homework, understand the criteria for a good revenue generator and research all the vacation rental companies in Big Bear to makes sure you are setting yourself up for the success you anticipate.
+A: This is a tough question to answer because everyone’s financial situation is different.
+In addition, different vacation home buyers have different levels of interest for personal use.
+Location as well as other criteria, and different vacation rental companies have varying levels of dedication to marketing and managing the rental.
+It is important to do your homework, understand the criteria for a good revenue generator, and research all the vacation rental companies in Big Bear to makes sure you are setting yourself up for success.
 Knowledge is power.

 “The first order of business when pursuing a resort market investment property is to reconcile the head and the heart.”